How Does Surrogacy works?

 Representatives of a surrogacy clinic can cooperate closely with your chosen legal professionals to make sure that the entire surrogacy process stays free from any legal hurdles.

 Intended parents can also hire an independent lawyer for assisting them with the drafting of the surrogacy agreement.
 For any assistance regarding such requirements, get in touch with our consultants.
 We may be able to use our resources to assist in the process of hiring a competent and experienced surrogacy lawyer.

 One of the most legal processes involved in surrogacy is performing all the steps needed to establish the intended parents as a child’s legal parents.
 This process can vary from country to country, and also between states.

-Surrogacy friendly states enable intended parents to cooperate with their lawyer for filing a pre-birth order.
+Surrogacy-friendly states enable intended parents to cooperate with their lawyers for filing a pre-birth order.
 This order is required for setting the post-birth order in motion.
 It is a fundamental requirement for ensuring that the newborn baby can be discharged to the commissioning parents after birth.

 Some surrogacy cases require a few extra steps to be taken legally following the birth of the surrogacy baby.
 It becomes especially useful for cases where none of the intended parents are linked genetically to a newborn child.